-Cours intensif + Cours sur la méthodologie universitaire + UP courses + no more than 2 Program courses.
+Cours intensif + cours sur la méthodologie universitaire +no more than 4 UP courses + no more than 2 Program courses (UP courses and APA courses totaling a minimum of 11 credits)

-No other combination of classes is allowed in this program.
+No other combination of classes is allowed on this program.

-In the context of any given course, you are expected to complete all work that degreeseeking students at the UP and Sciences Po are expected to complete.
+In the context of any given course, you are expected to complete all work that degree-seeking students at the UP and Sciences Po are expected to complete.
 However, you should be aware that the structure of the French institutions in which courses are taken is not the same as undergraduate programs in the United States.
 Degree-seeking students (i.e., students following a fixed set of courses) specialize from the beginning of their university studies.

-Courses at the UP and Sciences Po are often embedded in larger and more comprehensive modules (groups of courses) meant to be taken together and they provide in-depth training in a particular area.
+Courses at the UP and Sciences Po are often embedded in larger and more comprehensive modules (groups of courses) meant to be taken together and provide in-depth training in a particular area.
 APA students rarely take all the courses in a particular module.
 Rather, you will choose parts of the module (the equivalent of courses in the U.S.) that interest you and fulfill your needs.

 Some of the large courses have parallel travaux dirigés, for discussions, questions and answers, and supplementary work.
 If you enroll in such a large course, you must also enroll in a parallel travaux dirigés section.
-You may not enroll in a parallel travaux dirigés section without also enrolling in the related large course.
+Similarly, you may not enroll in a parallel travaux dirigés section without also enrolling in the related large course.